Arunprakash-A/Arunprakash-a.github.io/_posts/2023-12-18-Constrained-Optimization.md

 </p>

 Now we can solve for the $(x_0,y_0)$ by equating the gradients.
-You can take a look at the detailed calculations at [khanacademy](https://www.khanacademy.org/math/multivariable-calculus/applications-of-multivariable-derivatives/constrained-optimization/a/lagrange-multipliers-single-constraint)
+You can take a look at the detailed calculations at [Khan Academy](https://www.khanacademy.org/math/multivariable-calculus/applications-of-multivariable-derivatives/constrained-optimization/a/lagrange-multipliers-single-constraint)

 Now, we can conceptually extend the same for multiple constraints.